Roses: Selecting and Planting

 The Knock Out series is advertised to have more “flower power” than any other type of shrub rose.
 Rosa 'Knock Out' (a.k.a.
 RADrazz) was developed by amateur rose breeder William Radler in 1989 and introduced to the gardening public 11 years later.
 Immediately, it was selected as an All-American Rose Selections winner.
 Plants of ‘Knock Out’ are medium-sized, bushy shrubs that achieve a mature height of six feet with an equal spread.
 Somewhat of a floribunda in style, plants are extremely disease resistant and winter hardy and display amazing flower production.
 Since the introduction of the original ‘Knock Out’, nine additional cultivars have been added to the series.

 Roses grow best in full sunlight.
 If full sun is not possible, locate them where they get a minimum of six hours of bright sunlight each day.
 A location where they get only morning sun is to be preferred to one where they get only afternoon sun.
 Morning sun helps dry leaves quickly and reduces disease problems.
 Afternoon sun in midsummer fades and burns petals.

 Roses will not tolerate soggy soil.
+Good drainage is necessary to provide adequate air (oxygen) for proper root development.
+To test soil for drainage, dig a hole about 18 inches deep and fill it with water.
+The water should drain from the hole in 90 to 120 minutes.
 If well-drained areas are not available, consider planting them in a raised bed or installing subsurface tile drainage.

 Roses are quite tolerant of many different soil types.
 However, they produce best growth in a relatively fertile soil high in organic matter.
 A soil that produces good vegetables will produce good roses.
 Heavy clay subsoil or sandy soil with low fertility must be improved if roses are to be grown successfully in them.